This guide has been updated for Fellowship’s Season 3.

 - Chain Lightning

-- Culling Strike when you have more than 20 Fury.
+- Culling Strike if available and you have at least 10 Fury.

 - Wild Swing

-- Repeat 2-6 until you have enough Fury where doing another Fury Builder rotation would overcap your Fury.
+- Repeat 3-6 until you have enough Fury that doing another Fury Builder rotation would overcap your Fury.

 Typically, it is best to use your off-GCD abilities whenever they are available.
 However, there will be situations where it’s better to hold onto these abilities instead of using them if using them would overcap your Fury.